The Second Vatican Council taught that the celebration of the Eucharist is the “source and summit” of the life of the Catholic Church.

 The following links will provide more information regarding vocations.

-The first is to the vocations page at Douai Abbey, the Benedictine monastery which is home to our parish priests—click here.
+The first is to the vocations page at Douai Abbey, the Benedictine monastery, from where our parish priests are sent—click here.

 For further information about a vocation to the permanent diaconate please contact Rev Canon Christopher Fallon at the Archdiocesan Office: